duncanmcclean/simple-commerce/docs/upgrade-guide.md

 Simple Commerce v3.0 drops the Sales Widget which could optionally be added to your Control Panel Dashboard.
 It's now recommended to take advantage of the [Overview](/control-panel) page for this same (and more) functionality.

-### Low: Gateway & Shipping Method fields (Automated)
+### Low: Gateway & Shipping Method fields

-During the upgrade process, Simple Commerce added two new fields to your Order blueprint.
+During the upgrade process, Simple Commerce should have added two new fields to your Order blueprint.
 A **Gateway** field and a **Shipping Method** field.
 These fields should hopefully be useful for your CP users to be able to see the gateway/shipping method that's being used for an order.

 The fields will automatically be pushed into the Sidebar of the Order blueprint, you may move it as you wish.

 > **Note:** When using the Stripe Gateway, past orders will show 'Unknown' as the payment ID.
-Future orders will show the payment ID as expected.
+Future orders will show the payment ID as expected - this is due to some data which was missing prior to v3.

 ### Low: Higher System Requirements